-Here is a round-up of our six favorite peanut butter alternatives including options for store bought “nut-free peanut butter” and recipe suggestions using peanut butter alternatives.
+A round-up of our six favorite peanut butter alternatives for allergies including options for store bought peanut butter without peanuts and recipe suggestions using the best nut butter alternatives.

 According to Food Allergy Research Education, 6.1 million people in the USA have reported having a peanut allergy.
 What is even more interesting is that peanut is only the 3rd most common allergen after shellfish and milk.

-Luckily, today there are many peanut butter alternatives available.
-In Zestfull style, we want to celebrate the positive side of food allergies and share with you the many options available and uses for peanut butter alternatives.
+Luckily, today there many options for a nut free alternative to peanut butter.
+In Zestfull style, we want to share with you the many options available and uses for peanut butter alternatives for allergies.

 Most people automatically think of peanut butter as the most popular nut butter.
 For instance, people who can eat peanut butter enjoy it not only for its flavor but for the nutrition it packs with each bite.

-But, with allergies on the rise, demand for peanut butter alternatives have increased.
+But, with allergies on the rise, demand for a no nut butter has increased.
 Therefore, as a result, food companies have thankfully responded with choices.

-Today there are many delicious peanut butter alternatives that are nut-free and made with seeds such as flax, chia, pumpkin and sunflower.
-You can even find unique nut-free butter spreads made from gluten free oats, watermelon seeds and chickpeas!
+Today there are many delicious peanut butter alternatives for allergies that are made with seeds such as flax, chia, pumpkin and sunflower.
+You can even find unique peanut butter substitutes, no nuts: such as gluten free peanut butter, and peanut butter without peanuts made from watermelon seeds and chickpeas!

 Sure, the classic PB & J sandwich is what many of us associate with when we think of peanut butter.
-However, peanut butter alternatives also make a great allergy friendly snack, dipped into fruit like apples, swirled into oats, or thrown into smoothies.
+However, the best peanut butter alternative also makes a great allergy friendly snack, dipped into fruit like apples, swirled into oats, or thrown into smoothies.

 - SunButter Granola using Sunflower Seed Butter